-Two children taken to hospital in critical condition after reported near drowning
+Two children taken to hospital in critical condition after caller reports drownings

 Latest Weather Blog

-Two children taken to hospital in critical condition after reported near drowning
+Two children taken to hospital in critical condition after caller reports drownings

-BATON ROUGE - Two children were taken to the hospital in critical condition after a reported near drowning on Southfork Avenue Thursday evening.
+BATON ROUGE - Two children were taken to the hospital in critical condition after EMS was called to an apartment complex for a "possible drowning" Thursday evening.

-Paramedics were called to the apartment complex at 1155 Southfork around 7:15 p.m..
+Paramedics were called to the Regency Club Apartments at 11555 Southfork Ave. around 7:15 p.m.
+The complex is located just west of South Sherwood Forest Blvd., about half a mile south of I-12.

+They discovered two children -- in critical condition.
+Both were rushed to a local hospital.

 Trending News